ashtagging/EarthBnbMVC/README.md

 # EarthBnbMVC

-Airbnb clone using MVC pattern, Entity Framework and localdatbase for the backend and styled predomintely using Bootstrap for the frontend
+Airbnb styled app using MVC pattern, Entity Framework and local ssms for the backend.

+Styled predomintely using Bootstrap for the frontend